 Pension.
 The Corporation provides pension benefits to its employees.
 In accordance with applicable accounting rules, the Corporation does not consolidate the assets and liabilities associated with the pension plan.
-Instead, the Corporation recognizes a prepaid asset for contributions the Corporation has made to the pension plan in excess of pension expense.
-The measurement of the prepaid asset and the annual pension expense involves actuarial and economic assumptions.
+Instead, the Corporation recognizes the funded status of the plan in the balance sheet.
+The measurement of the funded status and the annual pension expense involves actuarial and economic assumptions.